North Hills (Raleigh): History

 The new North Hills officially opened in November 2004 with a Grand Illumination of holiday lights as well as performances by members of the North Carolina Symphony, North Carolina Master Chorale and North Carolina Theatre.
 A new underground parking deck was added, with the lower level flanked to the south by an entrance to JCPenney and to the north by a new Target.
 The Target featured the first shopping cart conveyor in the Carolinas—an escalator for shopping carts so customers could more easily transport purchases to a higher level of the parking deck.
 A 14-screen, stadium seating movie theater located directly above Target, was originally operated by Eastern Federal but is now owned by Regal Entertainment.

 JCPenney announced on January 17, 2020, that it would be closing its North Hills location, among 6 other stores.
 The store closed on April 24, 2020.
 To replace JCPenney, Kane replaced the building with a new mixed-use structure that includes a large Restoration Hardware store and a third floor with outdoor dining, as well as additional retail, office, and residential space.
 Construction began in June 2021.
 The $350 million development opened in 2024.

 North Hills Innovation District will have 700,000 square feet of office space, four residential developments, and 60,000 square feet of retail.
 Vine North Hills was the first apartment development to open, in 2020.
 Channel House opened in May 2023.
 St. Albans Lofts, announced in 2022, is expected to be finished by 2025.
 Tributary, another residential development, began work in 2024.
 The retail development is called Makers Alley, opening in 2024.
 The 17-story Tower 5 with 355,000 square feet of office space opened in 2024.

 The Eastern, a 36-story apartment building, opened in 2022.

 In May 2025 groundbreaking took place for The Strand, a $200 million 20-story building developed by Kane and Mitsui Fudosan America.

 1972 shooting

-Although the original mall has been demolished and replaced with newer buildings, longtime Raleigh residents still remember Memorial Day 1972, when a sniper opened fire and killed four people, while wounding seven others, in the North Hills parking lot.
+On Memorial Day 1972, a sniper opened fire and killed four people, while wounding seven others, in the North Hills parking lot.
 The shooter, 22-year-old Harvey Glenn McLeod, hid himself between cars and methodically picked off innocent shoppers before turning his .22 caliber Ruger semi-automatic rifle (that he had purchased earlier that day) on himself and committing suicide.
 Initially, law enforcement and the media thought the target of the attack was U.S. Senator B. Everett Jordan, who was campaigning at the mall that day.
 It was later determined that McLeod's rampage was an act of random violence, although Senator Jordan's press secretary was one of the victims.